cart/bevy/crates/bevy_asset/notes.md

         * loading custom file formats with references to other files likely often want their own processing logic
         * anything with load_asset_bytes
 * Use UntypedAssetIds where possible in preprocessor (instead of AssetPath)
+* One-to-many asset saving.
+An asset source that produces many assets currently must be processed into a single asset source.
+If labled assets can be written separately they can each have their own savers and they could be loaded granularly.